Get fit with your furry friend

 1. Dog yoga

-Kayaking is another great activity that you can do with your dog.
-First, you’ll want to do a little training.
+Kayaking is another great activity you can do with your dog.
+You’ll need to do a little training though.
 Teach your dog to enter and exit the boat by holding it steady and allowing them to jump in.
 You’ll want to ask your dog to sit immediately when they climb in to prevent the kayak from tipping.
 After your dog gets used to the boat, this might just become your favourite new activity.
 Don’t forget to buy your dog their own personal flotation device to keep them safe and secure.

 3. Paddle boarding